craftcms/docs/docs/3.x/config/config-settings.md

-The amount of time Craft will remember a username and pre-populate it on the CP login page.
+The amount of time Craft will remember a username and pre-populate it on the control panel’s Login page.

 Set to `0` to disable this feature altogether.